brenag/brenag.github.io/_pages/academic_service.md

 ## 📝 Editorial Service

-I have served as a peer reviewer for the following journals and conferences:
+I have served as an *ad-hoc* peer reviewer for the following journals and conferences:

 - **IEEE Transactions on Fuzzy Systems**
 - **IEEE Transactions on Automatic Control**